 - Topics will arise naturally, as we need them, and not in a fixed prescriptive order...

 So, with all the people out there putting up websites, how do you judge the quality of what you are getting?
 GREAT QUESTION !
 I will give references for everything that I claim, and for my own personal background, I am including my personal web page below (after the video).

 To get started, we will need software that does statistics.
 One that is good, and free, is called "R".
 The video below is a "warts and all" (ie "fumbling around included") demonstration of how to get R onto your computer.

-The next most important thing is: once R is installed, where is it going to go to get and store my things (files, etc.).
+The next most important thing is: once R is installed, where it is going to go to get and store my things (files, etc.).
 This is called the workspace, or the work directory.
 From the command line in R, you can get it by typing getwd() .
-Under "files" you will find a place to click to change the workspace to be whereever you want it to be.
+In R, under "files", you will find a place to click to change the workspace to be whereever you want it to be.

 Contact me at: email@example.com